Charles E W Bean, Diaries, AWM38 3DRL 606/41/1 - March - April 1916 - Part 6

 longed to come upon -

-to go across I world to
+to go across / world to

-figth for I right in many
+fight for / right in many

 lands & cant we thank

-God w/he has given us I
+God tt he has given us /

-chance of fulfilment past all expectations.
+chance of fulfilling it past all expectations.

-It was almost beyond
+It ws almost beyond

 our hopes that we shd

-even have I chance of
+even have / chance of

 coming upon an adventure

-like tt/; & yet here we
+like tt; & yet here we

-are upon just I expedition
+are upon just / expedition

 in wh we shd have given